antheamariemitchell/Plate_Rearray_AM/README.md

 # Rearray_GUI

+ You just have to run main and then choose from the GUI dropdown, then pick your file(s).

  Helps to quickly rearray sample plates
 Options include:
 1. Make a list of wells and sample names into a visual 96 well plate layout